facebookresearch/TorchMPI/README.md

 If you need this feature, please reach out!

 ## Collectives
-We provide minimal wrappers around MPI and NCCL collectives to perform synchronizations on Torch CPU and GPU tensors.
+We provide minimal wrappers around MPI, NCCL, and GLOO collectives to perform synchronizations on Torch CPU and GPU tensors.
 For asynchronous collectives, we provide an opaque handler and a wait primitive to abstract MPI_Request objects, CUDA streams or CPU-side futures.
 Where necessary we developed a minimal set of collectives to alleviate certain issues:
 - traditional MPI collectives have been tuned for latency of small messages but may perform poorly for large messages originating on GPUs
 - NCCL collectives easily deadlock and extra synchronizations are necessary to avoid certain pathological cases
 - within a group of cudaIPC capable devices, we found that the performance of NCCL Allreduce can be lower than a custom implementation based on cudaIPC

-As a consequence we implemented a CPU and a GPU version of Broadcast and Allreduce which are usable alongside MPI or NCCL collectives.
+As a consequence we implemented a CPU and a GPU version of Broadcast and Allreduce which are usable alongside MPI, NCCL, or GLOO collectives.
 These implementation come in 3 flavors: direct MPI_Isend / MPI_Irecv, staged via CPU and cudaIPC Depending on your use case (synchronous vs asynchronous, overprovisioned vs not, CPU or GPU bound, small vs large messages), you can switch implementations to get the best performance available.